peoplecarbon/pplcdid/docs/did-spec.md

 ### 3.2	Read (Resolve)

-Reading a `did:ppld` is a matter of searching for a DID document that either can be directly linked (through hashing and encoding) to the provided identifier or through traversing through the log to unambiguously link the provided identifier to the latest version of the DID document.
+Reading a `did:pplc` is a matter of searching for a DID document that either can be directly linked (through hashing and encoding) to the provided identifier or through traversing through the log to unambiguously link the provided identifier to the latest version of the DID document.
 Cryptographic proof for the link between DID Identifier and DID Document, ownership, and completeness is performed in the following steps (here the example for a newly created DID without any updates so far):

 1. the identifier is the encoded hash value of the internal DID document (the hashing algorithm is encoded in the identifier using MULTIHASH, default: `SHA2-256`, the encoding algorithm is also encoded in the identifier using MULTIBASE, default: `base58-btc`)